-As from 1 March 2010, 80% (2007: 60%) of the fixed travel allowance is subject to PAYE and the full allowance is disclosed on the employee's IRP5 certificate, irrespective of the quantum of business travel.
+As from 1 March 2010, 80% (2007: 60%) of the fixed travel allowance is subject to PAYE.
+As from 1 March 2011, where the employer is satisfied that at least 80% of the use of the vehicle for the year of assessment will be for businss purposes, the inclusion rates may be limited to 20%.
+The full allowance is disclosed on the employee's IRP5 certificate, irrespective of the quantum of business travel.